MicrosoftDocs/azure-media-services/media-services/latest/includes/trouble-cannot-stop-streaming-endpoint.md

 ### Problem

-A streaming endpoint with a CDN will not stop.
+A streaming endpoint with a CDN won't stop.

 ### Cause